 - Radon Detector: This passive device still inspects, but unlike kits, it continually stays in the house.
 Often plugged into a regular socket in the basement, a radon detector will sound off an alarm when gas levels get to high.
 It can be set at both a short-term or long-term settings, and is a great precautionary measure to in ensure your home’s safety.

-Need to find a pro for your Radon Testing?Find Pros
+Ready to start your Radon Testing?Find Pros